honestmlcoding/Generate-and-Retrieve-SSH-Keys/README.md

 # Windows SSH Keys (PowerShell) — Zero‑Confusion Guide

-> **If you’ve ever copy‑pasted a Linux SSH command into Windows and everything exploded — this is for you.**

 This guide is **Windows‑only**, **PowerShell‑only**, and intentionally boring.
 It works.